jserv/unix-v1/tools/apout/README.md

 the appropriate place.
 If you can't use the man page because of incompatible macros, then apout.0 is a text file which has the pre-formatted man page.

-## Debug Options
-When debugging is compiled in, the program has several options:
-* `-inst` :	turns on instruction tracing, which is _very_ verbose
-* `-trap` :	turns on TRAP tracing; not all syscalls have debugging code
-* `-jsr` :	prints out the details of each jsr and rts
-* `-fp`	: prints out some details of floating-point instructions

-All debugging output goes out to the file `apout.dbg`.
-These debugging options are mainly used for testing apout, and so the output in apout.dbg may not be very useful to you.

 ## Environment Variables
 Apout has the concept of a simulated root filesystem for the simulated PDP-11 binaries.
 When working with filenames, if the filenames are relative, they